TheGuyFromTheApprentice/ActiveGraphNetworks/AGDB/README.md

   Checkpoint1040 -->|+5 Minutes| Minute45
 ```

-**Explanation:**
-1. Start at `2024`, navigate through each hierarchical node until reaching the `10:45 AM` data node.
-2. The checkpoint at `10:40 AM` enables quicker access to `10:45 AM` by adding a synthetic relationship of `+5 Minutes`.
+- **Direct Navigation**: Queries traverse through the year, month, day, hour, and minute levels until reaching the target node.
+- **Synthetic Pathing**: Checkpoints at predefined intervals enable rapid traversal, allowing queries to skip to approximate points and increment from there.

 ---

 ## Definitions and Components

-To understand how AGDB integrates with AGT and AGN, let's break down some of the main components:

 ### AGT (Active Graph Theory)

-AGT provides the foundation for contextual relationships, visualizing data as interconnected nodes where each relationship holds meaning.
-It enables AGDB to model data similarly to how the human brain understands context and relationships.
+AGT provides the foundational logic for defining and managing relationships within AGDB, modeling data as interconnected nodes with contextual relationships.

 ```mermaid
 graph LR